Sofoklis1/Founders-Map-Quest/README.md

 ## Features

 * Searches and detects which columns contain valid (numeric) coordinates for both latitude and longitude and generates options in lists.
-Note: If a single value from column fails to validate then exclude whole list from selection.
+Note: If a single value from column fails to validate then exclude whole column.